PERMANENT FUEL-LESS ELECTRICITY

 Permanent magnets tend to be small and do not seem to have much usable energy.
 This energy field is conserved, is it not?
 And… ∇· B = 0.

-The PMIG is conceptually different than a battery with which one thinks of a large, finite amount of energy stored in a volume of material and metered out over time into a load until the battery is depleted.
+The PMIG and PMO are conceptually different than a battery with which one thinks of a large, finite amount of energy stored in a volume of material and metered out over time into a load until the battery is depleted.

-The PMIG has a “small” amount of magnetic field energy available at any instant and this energy is never depleted.
+The PMIG and PMO have a “small” amount of magnetic field energy available at any instant and this energy is never depleted.
 Remember that power = energy/time.
 If the magnet’s small and persistently-available energy can be manipulated within a short time period and manipulated repeatedly, the power output is “large.”

 -